 Garden of Eden Craft #4 – Adam and Eve After the Fall

-For this activity I’d like to refer to the first craft.
-It’s pretty much the same thing.
-You only have to replace the white felt with green, representing the fig leaves.
+For this activity I’d like to refer to the first craft, except you’ll need the faces for sad Adam and Eve, and replace the white felt with green, representing the fig leaves.

 Although it’s a repetition from the righteous Adam and Eve craft, my daughter enjoyed this so much, she didn’t mind at all.
 In fact, she loved playing with both sets of stick figures.